tangle-network/awesome-tangle-blueprints/README.md

 ## Contributing

 We welcome contributions!
 To submit your own Tangle Blueprint or resource, please create a pull request following our contribution guidelines.

-## License

-This project is licensed under the MIT License.
-For full details, please see the [LICENSE](LICENSE) file.